 GUPD/DPS and MPD operate independently.
-GUPD/DPS strives to act consistently with an individual’s wishes, and can assist in connecting the student either with the Office of Student Conduct if the individual wishes to file a student conduct complaint, or to MPD if the individual wishes to file a formal criminal complaint.
+GUPD/DPS strives to act consistently with an individual’s wishes, and can assist in connecting the employee either with IDEAA if the individual wishes to file a formal complaint within the University, or to MPD if the individual wishes to file a formal criminal complaint.

 The filing of an incident report with GUPD/DPS or a criminal complaint with MPD will not preclude individuals from pursuing the other option.
 If both options are pursued, the investigations will proceed simultaneously, as best as possible.

 If pursuing either or both systems, an individual may request interim measures (housing, academic, work, etc.) through the Title IX Coordinator (private but non-confidential) or through Health Education Services/Sexual Assault and Relationship Violence Liason (SARVL) for GULC (confidential) at any time.